Looked After Reviews

 Wherever possible, continuity of IRO for the child will be maintained.
 However in exceptional circumstances the allocated IRO cannot attend the meeting and it is very important for the child that the review meeting is not delayed, the meeting will be chaired/attended by a substitute IRO.

 This will trigger the appointment of an Independent Reviewing Officer (IRO) for the child.
 The Independent Reviewing Officer will then arrange the date, time and venue of the child's first Looked After Review.
+They will also introduce themselves to the child and explain their role and the function of the Looked After Review.

 At the end of each review the IRO will set the date, time and venue of the next review, taking account of what is convenient for review participants.